bigeasy/paxos/diary.md

 message includes the id of the legislator, the location information for the legislator, plus a UNIX epoch timestamp generate by the legislator.
 The timestamp is used as a cookie to identify the specific

+## Naming

+Going to be a place where the name does not fit.
+The class is a paritcipant in the island, while the name of the library is `Paxos`.
+We generally want people to see that this is Paxos, and so when we use it in Kibitz we should call the member variable `paxos`, but really it is a denizen of Paxos.

+And it is a denizen not a legislator.
+It may or may not be a member of the snyod/parilament/government.